mwess/GreedyFHist/docs/index.md

-# GreedyFHist
+# Welcome to GreedyFHist's documentation.

-GreedyFHist is a python based tool for registration of stained images.
+GreedyFHist is a Python based tool for registration of stained images.

-## Usage - Command line